lextm/jekyll-theme-chirpy/_posts/2006-5-25-time-to-net-i-found-not.md

 ---
 (CSDN May 25, 2006)

 When developing the Tip of the Day feature, I decided to make it a separate executable.
 The advantage is that I can make a complete different version later without the Plus recompiling.
 However, some disadvantages can not be ignored.
-For example, there is no chance to add a ‘show tips on start’ checkbox.
+For example, there is no chance to add a "show tips on start" checkbox.
 <!--more-->

 I knew this advantage, and I accepted it.
 But there is another problem I have to see to.